 1 Department of Civil Engineering, University of KwaZulu-Natal, Durban, South Africa

-In the rainfall impact studies, traffic volume, speed, vehicle type and headway data were collected at selected road segments in Akure, Nigeria.
-All surveyed roadways were within rain gauge catchment area of about 1km.
+In a ‘with and without’ night rainfall impact studies, traffic volume, speed, vehicle type and rainfall data were collected at selected sites.
+All surveyed sites had rain gauge within the catchment area of about 1km.
 Rainfall intensity was divided into three groups (light, moderate, and heavy).
 Dry weather data were used as a control parameter.

-Based on the results and findings, it is correct to conclude that the effect of night-time rainfall on traffic stream deterioration of roadways without lighting is significant.
-It is also correct to assert that rainfall affects night-time traffic stream performance on roads without lighting.
+Based on the results and findings, it is correct to conclude that the effect of night rainfall on dark roadways stopping sight distance is somewhat aberrant.
+It is also correct to suggest that night rainfall on dark roadways will cause a decrease in perception distance travel delay, an increase in braking distance and stopping sight distance.

 open-access license: This is an open access article distributed under the terms of the Creative Commons Attribution 4.0 International Public License (CC-BY 4.0), a copy of which is available at: (https://creativecommons.org/licenses/by/4.0/legalcode).
 This license permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.